nlegoff/tiny-client/README.md

  bin/tiny client:shrink [--output-dir="..."] [--override] [--no-recursive] file

 Arguments:
- file            Who do you want to shrink? (can be a single file or a directory)
+ file            What do you want to shrink? (can be a single file or a directory)

 Options:
  --output-dir    Where do you want the shrinked images to go ?